learning-zone/css-basics/README.md

 * **pc**: pica, a unit of length equivalent to 12 points, or 1/6 of an inch
 * **pt**: 1/72 of an inch
 * **px**: a device-specific relative measurement equivalent to a certain number of pixels on a display

+#### Q. What are CSS vendor prefixes?
+Vendor prefixes are extensions to CSS standards that can be added to these features to prevent incompatibilities from arising when the standard is extended.
+CSS vendor prefixes for some common platforms are listed below.
+**-webkit-**: Android, Chrome, iOS, and Safari **-moz-**: Mozilla Firefox
+**-ms-**: Internet Explorer
+**-o-**: Opera

 <div align="right">
     <b><a href="#">↥ back to top</a></b>